-Number of shares as at 31 December 2022
+Number of shares as at 31 December 2023

-Mr. Mohamed Sharaf (Chairman) nil Mr. Deepak S. Padmanabhan nil Mr. Saqib Saeed (appointed on 16 February 2022) nil Ms. Huda Buhumaid (appointed on 22 August 2022) nil Dr. Brigitte Zammit (resigned on 22 August 2022) nil Mr. Aziz Moolji (resigned on 16 February 2022) nil Dr. Cory Greenland 3,000
+Mr. Nasser Al Awadhi (Chairman) (appointed on 19 September 2023) nil Mr. Mohamed Sharaf (Chairman) (resigned on 19 September 2023) nil Mr. Deepak S. Padmanabhan nil Mr. Saqib Saeed (appointed on 16 February 2022) nil Ms. Huda Buhumaid (appointed on 22 August 2022) nil Dr. Brigitte Zammit (resigned on 22 August 2022) nil Mr. Aziz Moolji (resigned on 16 February 2022) nil Dr. Cory Greenland 3,000

 None of the Directors of the Company have any interest in the shares of the Company's subsidiaries or investees or any disclosable interest in any contracts or arrangements either subsisting at the end of the last financial year or entered into during this financial year.
-No other changes in the Directors' interest in the shareholding of the Company between year-end and 7 March 2023.
+No other changes in the Directors' interest in the shareholding of the Company between yearend and 18 March 2024.